Konkol was a former University of Miami assistant coach

 Prior to his stint on the Ole Miss staff, White spent four years at Jacksonville State, helping coordinate the Gamecocks' recruiting efforts for three seasons.
 White had five recruits named all-conference in four seasons at Jacksonville State.
 During his time at the school, Jacksonville State also recorded the winningest season in its Division I history in 2002-03 while also recording the program's first-ever league tournament victory.

 Born in Dunedin, Florida, White lived all over the country before his family settled down in New Orleans where he played high school basketball at Jesuit High School.
 He signed with Ole Miss where he was a four-year starter at point guard for the Rebels in the late 1990s.

 During his time in a Rebel uniform, he helped lead Ole Miss to consecutive SEC West Division titles, three straight NCAA Tournament berths and the program's first ever NCAA Tournament win in 1999.
 He was a two-time SEC Academic Honor Roll selection and a member of the 1999 SEC Good Works Team.

 After being invited to the Utah Jazz's summer training camp following his college career, White spent the 1999-2000 season between playing professionally for the IBL's New Mexico Slam and in England before returning to Ole Miss in the spring of 2000 to complete his B.A. in business.

 White's passion for and knowledge of college basketball came naturally as he grew up around the game as his father, Kevin White, served as athletic director at Notre Dame, Arizona State, Tulane and Maine.
 Kevin White is currently the AD at Duke.
 Michael's younger brother, Danny, played basketball at Towson and Notre Dame, and is now the new athletic director at the University of Buffalo.
 Youngest brother Brian is an associate athletic director at Tulsa.

 He is married to the former Kira Zschau, an all-SEC volleyball player at Ole Miss, who also has a law degree from the university.
-The couple has two daughters, Rylee and Maggie, twin boys, Collin and Keegan, and a fifth child on the way.
+The couple has two daughters, Rylee and Maggie, twin boys, Collin and Keegan, and a son, Dillon.